Historical Tales | News | Vampires | Zombies | Werewolves

 Macon County, Georgia

-There is a pecking order in a zombie pack, although it is much more subtle than with vampires.
-A group of stronger, quicker zombies will take the lead in hunting and eat first, and any rival who disrupts their feeding will be dealt with viciously.
-Weaker pack members seem to accept their fate and try to make the best of it.
-While vampires often use their cunning to improve their standing in the pack, zombies are relatively guileless.
-However, they all possess a chilling single-mindedness when it comes to hunting.
-While vampires have been known to succumb to malnutrition because they lacked the stomach for hunting, there is no such thing as a cowardly zombie.
+Hierarchy: There is a distinct pecking order in a zombie pack, although it is much more subtle than that of vampires.
+Like any pack creature, the strongest and quickest will take the lead in hunting and eat first, and any rival who disrupts their feeding will be dealt with viciously.
+While vampires often use their cunning to improve their standing in the pack, zombies are relatively guileless, as weaker pack members tend to accept their fate and make the most of the scraps they scavenge.
+However, they all possess a chilling single-mindedness when it comes to hunting: while vampires have been known to succumb to malnutrition because they lacked the stomach for hunting, there is no such thing as a cowardly zombie.

-Hunting: Zombies show a surprising adaptability when it comes to hunting.
-Contrary to popular opinion, they are observant and fast learners.
-A newly-transformed zombie may stagger around mindlessly for a few days, but once it joins a pack its learning curve rises sharply.
+Hunting: Contrary to popular opinion, zombies are surprisingly observant and fast learners, especially when it comes to hunting.
+A lone neophyte may stagger mindlessly for a few days, but once it joins a pack its learning curve rises sharply.
 Since they cannot speak, zombies communicate using gestures and wordless vocalizations.
 A favorite hunting strategy is to have a few pack members drive prey towards an area where many others are hiding.

-The cooperation zombies show in hunting generally vanishes when they start eating, as they can seriously wound one another during a feeding frenzy.
-Hungry zombies leave nothing but the bones, which they break open to get to the marrow and brains.
-Well-fed zombies will stick to these nutritious parts, leaving the rest of the viscera for the weaker members of the pack.
-Only in times when the food supply is plentiful will a zombie share.
+The cooperation zombies show in hunting generally vanishes when they start eating, and they can seriously wound one another during a feeding frenzy.
+Hungry mobs gnaw ravenously to the bone, which they'll crack open to get to the marrow and brains.
+In times of surplus, the most sated zombies will consume only these nutritious tissues, leaving the rest of the viscera for their weaker subordinates.

 Note the ghoulish smile as it stares